sagungargs15/sagungargs15.github.io/index.md

 - 💬 **Speaker/Judging/Presenter Series**:

-  - Stay tuned...More talks will be updated soo...
+  - Stay tuned...More talks will be updated soon...

   - **September 2024**: "Intersection of Bitcoin and AI: How AI will cause Hyperdeflation & Bitcoin will help measure wealth in a HyperBitcoinization world ?
 Are these two ideas two sides of the same Coin and why corporates will move on to Enterprise Custody Multsig, Mult-jurisdiction and multi-agents setup on Bitcoin Standard"